poe2scout/poe2scout/README.md

     #Make sure to check that pyenv has actually updated the version of python.
     python --version

     # Create and activate a virtual environment.
-If python does work try python3.
+If python doesn't work try python3.
     python -m venv .venv
     # On macOS/Linux:
     source .venv/bin/activate